 London, November 15, 1940.
 Chinese Tour.
 General Wu Te-chen, Minister for Overseas Affairs in the Chinese Government at Chungking, arrived at Singapore yesterday by plane from Medan, Sumatra.
 His suite includes a London-born aide-de-camp, General Cohen.

 London.
 General Co-Hen in Singapore.
 I observe from an agency message now on my desk, that General Wu Te-Chen, Chinese Overseas Affairs Minister, now talking goodwill with British representatives at Singapore, is accompanied by General Co-Hen.
 Now this is interesting.
 I tracked Co-Hen down to the remarkable fellow called Morris Abraham Cohen.
 Born in the East End of London, Cohen has been bobbing up at crisis moments in Chinese affairs ever since the days of Sun Yat Sen. He was considered, 10 years ago, to be the diplomat and financial force behind the Nationalist Movement.
 This may be so.
-Chinese inner diplomatic circles trust him implicitly, talk freely with him.
-Odd combination of astute commercial man and fanatic idealist.
-An ardent worker for Sino-British friendship, Cohen turned up here on a trade mission 5 years ago before returning to the war in China.
+Chinese inner diplomatic circles trust him implicitly, and talk freely with him.
+He is an odd combination of astute commercial man and fanatic idealist.
+An ardent worker for Sino-British friendship, Cohen turned up in London on a trade mission some 5 years ago before returning to the war in China.